 int XUngrabDevice(display, device, time)

-Display \display; XDevice \device; Time time;

-time Specifies the time.
+Display display;

+XDevice device;

+Time time;displaySpecifi es the connection to the X server.deviceSpecifi es the desired device.timeSpecifi es the time.
 This may be either a timestamp expressed in milliseconds, or

 CurrentTime.

 XUngrabDevice allows a client to release an extension input device and any queued events if this client has it grabbed from either XGrabDevice or XGrabDeviceKey.
 If any other devices are frozen by the grab, XUngrabDevice thaws them.
-This function does not release the device and any queued events if the specified time is earlier than the last-device-grab time or is later than the current X server time.
+This function does not release the device and any queued events if the specifi ed time is earlier than the last-device-grab time or is later than the current X server time.
 It also generates DeviceFocusIn and DeviceFocusOut events.
 The X server automatically performs an XUngrabDevice if the event window for an active device grab becomes not viewable or if the client terminates without releasing the grab.